Jasper89c/Jaspers-GC-Mods/README.md

 - assimilate collective planets from the manage colonies screen.
 - enable/disable this feature in the helper panel if you are not playing collective.

+### 12. Federation Tags
+- added federation names to ranking pages.

+### 13. Federation Wars
+- changed the colour of the attack button in rankings page to Green if the users federation is at war with your federation.

 ## Shortcuts & Controls

 ### Mouse controls